Lately I've been extra-introspective you could say.

 meals enjoyed together with friends.

-playful children I get to stay home with
+playful children I get to stay home with.

 kind souls who want to touch base with me.